-- 21.4.1.
-The Self-Sufficiency Fund is designed to cover specific costs associated with self-sufficiency activities and is used whenever possible to assist program participants in achieving their self-sufficiency goals.
-Participants in the Workforce Development Programs will have the opportunity to request self-sufficiency funds in order to overcome a specific barrier towards their self-sufficiency.

-- 21.4.2.
+- 23.4.2.
 In order to determine if the participant is eligible for the disbursement of Self-Sufficiency Funds, their request will be reviewed by a committee consisting of no less than three housing authority staff members.
 This committee will take into account a variety of factors consisting of the severity of the participants need, the participants history, and if the funds will further the participants self-sufficiency goals.

-- 21.4.2.1.
+- 23.4.2.1.
 Self-Sufficiency Funds may be disbursed for the following reasons, but are not limited to:

-- Educational Training
+- Educational Training Expenses

 - Job Training

-- Job Retention
+- Job Retention Expenses

 - Transportation

 - Health Services

 - Alcohol/Drug Abuse Prevention

 - Child Care Expenses

 - Individual Development

+- Technical Skills Expenses

+- ESL Expenses

+- 23.4.3.
+WFD participants are eligible to receive funds from these three accounts if the funds will be used